igm/sockjs-go/README.md

 To use current stable version **v2**

-    go get gopkg.in/igm/sockjs-go.v2/sockjs
+    gopkg.in/igm/sockjs-go.v2/sockjs

-To use previous version **v1** (DEPRECATED)
+To latest v3 **development** version of `sockjs-go` use:

-    go get gopkg.in/igm/sockjs-go.v1/sockjs
+    github.com/igm/sockjs-go/v3/sockjs

-To install **development** version of `sockjs-go` run:
+Using version **v1** is not recommended (DEPRECATED)

-    go get github.com/igm/sockjs-go/v3/sockjs
+    gopkg.in/igm/sockjs-go.v1/sockjs

 Note: using `github.com/igm/sockjs-go/sockjs` is not recommended.
 It exists for backwards compatibility reasons and is not maintained.

 Versioning
 -

 SockJS-Go project adopted [gopkg.in](http://gopkg.in) approach for versioning.
 SockJS-Go library details can be found [here](https://gopkg.in/igm/sockjs-go.v2/sockjs)

 With the introduction of go modules a new version `v3` is developed and maintained in the `master`  and has new import part `github.com/igm/sockjs-go/v3/sockjs`.

 Example
 -